RosettaCommons/documentation/rosetta-basics/graphics-and-guis.md

 which will prime your PyMol session to receive and display the coordinates sent to it from Rosetta.

+**TIP**: It is extremely useful to add this line to your $HOME/.pymolrc file.
+That way, every time PyMOL is launched, the PyMOLPyRosettaServer.py script will be called.
+Note also that you may have to create this file in the first place.
+See the [pymolrc](http://www.pymolwiki.org/index.php/Pymolrc) section in the PyMOLWiki for more information on this awesome file.

 ###Usage
 ####RosettaScripts
 [[See RosettaScripts Documentation | Movers-RosettaScripts#PyMolMover]]